 Consult a Doctor

-Stomach Ulcer: Causes, Symptoms And Solutions
+Stomach Ulcer: What is it?
+Causes, Symptoms And Treatments

 Last updated: ,

-6 mins,
+11 mins,

 Stomach ulcer also known as gastric ulcer is a common cause of abdominal pain in our society.
 It literally means having a wound on the inner wall of the stomach.
 It commonly results from a chronic infection from the bacteria Helicobacter Pylori (H. pylori)

 Stomach ulcer also known as gastric ulcer is a common cause of abdominal pain in our society.
 It literally means having a wound on the inner wall of the stomach.
-It commonly results from a chronic infection from the bacteria Helicobacter Pylori (H. pylori) which is very prevalent in developing countries where it is transmitted by the faeco-oral or oral-oral route.
-Most infections are gotten in early life.

 KEY POINTS